-I hear my voice.
-This voice, left on a field as a child.
+I hear my voice, left on a field as a child.

 I turn it over and over in my hands.
-The wind moves across it, playing it like a beloved.
-I put it to my ear.
-All of my body remembers.
+The wind moves across it, playing it like an instrument.
+I put it to my ear, all of my body remembers.

-My voice was held in my womb for safe-keeping, in the centrefold of the rose, till the time was right.
+My voice was held within for safe-keeping, in the centrefold of the rose, till the time was right.
 Till the war was over, and there was peace on the land.
 Till the dove flew overhead with an olive leaf in her beak, and the sky was eggshell blue.